-Over the last few years, I come up with the “Top Five Strength Exercises for ______” but I figure we need to start the year with a FRESH “Top Five Strength Exercises for Triathletes.”
+Over the last few years, I have come up with the “Top Five Strength Exercises for ______,” but I figure we need to start the year with a FRESH “Top Five Strength Exercises for Triathletes.”

 Why?
-I have learned so much over the last couple of years going from lifting a TON to not lifting much before major races.
-It is a delicate balance for sure but it is all about what your goals are for YOU!
+Over the last couple of years, I have learned so much, going from lifting a TON to not lifting much before significant races.
+It is a delicate balance for sure, but it is all about what your goals are for YOU!

 Here are the 2018 FRESH “Top 5 Strength Exercises for Triathletes:”